github/site-policy/Policies/github-enterprise-server-license-agreement.md

 "**GitHub Partner**" means a company authorized to resell GitHub Products under the terms and conditions of GitHub's Channel Partner Agreement.

+"**License Effective Date**" means the effective date of each Order Form as stated therein.

-"**License Key**" is the data file used by the Software's access control mechanism that allows you to install, operate, and use the Software  is delivered via a secure, password-protected website.
+"**License Key**" means the data file used by the Software's access control mechanism that allows you to install, operate, and use the Software  is delivered via a secure, password-protected website.

-"**Subscription Term**" means the period of one (1) year from the License Effective Date unless an alternate period is specified in an Order Form.
-GitHub will provide Customer with a renewal notice at least sixty (60) days before the expiration of the Subscription Term and will generate a new Order Form for renewal.
-GitHub will provide a new License Key for Customer to download that will allow continued use of the Software in accordance with the Order Form.

 "**Order Form**" means written or electronic documentation (including a quote) that the Parties use to order the Products.

-"**License Effective Date**" is the effective date of each Order Form as stated therein.

 "**Parties**" means references to GitHub and Customer collectively.
 Each may be referred to individually as a "**Party**".